RockX-SG/uniiotx/README.md

 #### Abigen Installation
 We use Abigen to creates ABIs for Go native applications.
 You can run the following commands for installation:
-- To download source package: `wget -O $HOME/go-ethereum-1.10.17.tar.gz https://github.com/ethereum/go-ethereum/archive/refs/tags/v1.10.17.tar.gz`
+- To download the source package: `wget -O $HOME/go-ethereum-1.10.17.tar.gz https://github.com/ethereum/go-ethereum/archive/refs/tags/v1.10.17.tar.gz`
 - To extract the archive: `cd $HOME && tar -C $HOME -xzf go-ethereum-1.10.17.tar.gz`
-- To build: `cd $HOME/go-ethereum-1.10.17/cmd/abigen && go build .`
+- To build the Abigen program: `cd $HOME/go-ethereum-1.10.17/cmd/abigen && go build .`
 - To add the executable binary to the PATH environment variable: `export PATH=$PATH:$HOME/go-ethereum-1.10.17/cmd/abigen`

 After the installation, please restart your terminal or run the command: `source ~/.bashrc` for the changes to take effect.